alexkuk/laravel_test/README.md

+## Credentials
+To access frontend list of transactions use the following credentials:
+E-mail: cf@currencyfair.com
+Password: cfap1user

 ## Test
 I decided to concentrate on the first part - message consumption.
 That's why the frontend part is a simple grid with pagination.